 Meet the Judges

+Before joining Morley College in 2009, Camilo spent a year as an artist-in-residence at MANTIS (Manchester Theatre in Sound) of University of Manchester, where he was commissioned to create a new work based on materials from the Delia Derbyshire archive.
 His electronic works have been performed internationally at the International Computer Music Conference (Denmark and USA), SEAMUS (USA), Electronic Music Midwest Festival (USA), Electric LaTex (USA), Vientos Cruzados (Colombia), Synthèse (France), Sanctuary Loop (USA), OK Electric (USA), Short Circuit at the Roundhouse (UK), and the Sensoria Festival (UK).